Govt gives in after creating hurdles, making arrests: PDM holds rally in Multan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MULTAN/LAHORE/ISLAMABAD: The Pakistan Democratic Movement (PDM) Monday staged another rally as per plan in Multan, while the government abruptly gave in after creating hurdles by placing containers on routes leading to the meeting venue, making dozens of arrests and booking hundreds of activists.
+MULTAN/LAHORE/ISLAMABAD: The Pakistan Democratic Movement (PDM) Monday staged another rally in Multan, as the government abruptly gave in after creating lots of hurdles by placing containers on all the routes leading to the public meeting venue, making dozens of arrests and booking hundreds of political activists.

 The PDM leadership was allowed to move on roads in the afternoon after unblocking the city.
 In a surprise move, Punjab Inspector-General of Police (IGP) Inam Ghani ordered against preventing the PDM leaders from leading rallies in the Multan city.
 The police chief also ordered removal of all barriers in the way of the opposition workers.